gojimmypi/IoT_BBQ/README.md

 ![webpage sample]( https://github.com/gojimmypi/IoT_BBQ/blob/master/pics/webpage.jpg)

+Load the file in init.lua to maintain web server operations after a reboot.
+I found that it is best to delete the init.lua file, reboot, then load a fresh init.lua when making changes.
+Again, fing is handy for detecting port 80 being open or not.

 Next weekend, I will work on adding the weight sensor.
 I used one like this:

 20KG Scale Load Cell Weight Weighing Sensor +HX711 Weighing Sensors AD Module